-How to Close A Desktop on Windows 10
+How to Remove A Windows 10 Virtual Desktop

-Closing a desktop is as convenient as opening a new desktop.
-Just follow these steps to close an already opened desktop among the various multiple desktops on your Windows 10 PC.
+Removing a desktop is as convenient as opening a new desktop.
+Just follow these steps to close an already opened desktop among the various Windows 10 multiple desktops.

 STEP 1: First of all, click open the ‘Task View’ button or alternatively press Windows key +Tab key together.

-STEP 3: Just click that ‘X’ button on the desktop which you wish to close and it will be closed.
+STEP 3: Just click that ‘X’ button on the virtual desktop which you wish to remove and it will be closed.

 STEP 4: You can do the same with already opened programs or windows also.
 Just hover over any opened Windows after opening the Task View button and then press the ‘X’ sign appearing just over it to close it.

 So go on and enjoy this amazing Windows 10 Multiple desktops feature.
 Use this to quickly hide your games or Facebook from your boss at the office or use to keep your personal and professional stuff separate.
-We hope that this tutorial helped you and please let us know if you encountered any difficulty following this tutorial.
-In the meanwhile, stay tuned to MobiPicker for more tricks, tips, and hacks.
-Adios.
+We hope that this tutorial helped you.

 More on Windows